ra559/cis106/_homework/homework6.md

             2. Practice 6
             3. Practice 7
       2. Brace expansion and how to use it.
 At least 3 examples
-2. Complete lab 6 (You have 10 days to complete this)
+2. Complete lab 6
-3. Complete Deliverable 1 (You have 2 weeks to do this one)
+3. Complete Deliverable 1